aongxsss/Demo-Flask-On-Cloud-Function/README.md

 - open a web browser and type 'http://127.0.0.1:5000/home' in the address bar

 - a window will apprear for entering iris data to be predicted
-# Demo-Flask-On-Cloud-Function
+# Demo-Flask-On-Cloud-Run
-  - use dockerfile to deployed on Cloud Function (GCP)
+  - use dockerfile to deployed on Cloud Run (GCP)